M. C. Gardner: Career

 Gardner's first two plays The Man from Lloyds and A Presley Passion were published in May 2021 as a book called Eliot and Elvis in anticipation of the One Hundredth Anniversary of T.S.
 Eliot's 1922 publication of The Waste Land.
 The Man from Lloyds concerns itself with the dynamic between the T.S.
 Eliot and his first wife, Vivenne Haigh-Wood and their relationship with Bertrand Russell.
 A Presley Passion considers the relationship between Elvis and his manager, Colonel Tom Parker.
 Both plays use music and lyric to develop their respective themes and characters.
 The Man from Lloyds features the songs of Eliot's contemporary, Al Jolson.
 A Presley Passion features the Presley song book.

-Gardner's Enlightenment in 3 Acts: The Tautological Paradigm is a structural analysis of Western thought and Eastern scripture.
+Gardner's The Tautological Paradigm is a structural analysis of Western thought and Eastern scripture.
 It demonstrates a nexus between the Jewish Tanakh, Vedanta's Upanishads and Bhagavad Gita and Hua-Yen School of Buddhism's Gandavyuha Sutra and the 7th century's Chinese Patriarchs, Tu-Shun and Fa-tsang, dilations of its tautologies.
-He has worked on the book for three decades.
-It will be published by Another American Press in the spring of 2022.
+He has worked on the book for three decades continues in the editing process of a huge collection of materials.

 Gardner's 2 Volume, two-thousand-page compendium on Walt Whitman, Whitman's Code: A New Bible was published by Patcheny Press.
 Volume I was issued in July 2013.
 Volume II was released in February 2015.
 Whitman was both a public persona: "Walt Whitman, a Kosmos, of Manhattan the son," and a retiring private one.
 He called his interior persona the Me myself: "I have not once had the least idea who or what I am."
 The first was bold enough to self-publish and self-review the work he offered to his public; the second was known to resort to code to disguise his interior agendas.
 The most famous of his codes was "16.4".
 P is the 16th letter of the alphabet as D is the 4th.
 PD = Peter Doyle, the streetcar driver that he met after the war and with whom he developed a deep emotional attachment.